|Semester 1, 2021 Online|

-- Demonstrate analytical and critical thinking surrounding the chosen research topic and issues relevant to the area of research
+- Apply analytical and critical thinking surrounding the chosen research topic and issues relevant to the area of research.

-- Demonstrate competence in each component of research procedures including: identifying research problems, formulating hypotheses, defining variables, collecting data, analysing data using appropriate quantitative or qualitative techniques, interpreting data, and drawing conclusions
+- Demonstrate competence in each component of the research process including: identifying research problems testing hypotheses, defining variables, collecting data, analysing data using appropriate quantitative and/or qualitative techniques, interpreting data and drawing conclusions.

 |1.||To be determined with reference to Project A (HSW4100) in the first week of semester in consultation with the supervisor and Honours Program Coordinator.||100.00|